 The monsoon season in the city lasts from June through September.
 The town often sees light to moderate rainfall at the beginning of June.

-For accommodation to suit all budgets and travellers, visit the YatraDham.Org website for a wide range of Dharamshalas, maths, Hotels and guesthouses in Puri—the hassle-free way to book rooms.
+For accommodation to suit all budgets and travellers, visit the YatraDham.Org website for a wide range of Dharamshalas, Hotels and guest houses in Puri—the tension-free way to book rooms.
 Check out the best accommodation options according to your budget and convenience.
+Here is the list of the best accommodations are given below:

 - Purshottam Bhakt Niwas